AdobeDocs/experience-manager-cloud-manager.it-IT/help/release-notes/current.md

 <!-- There are no significant new features or bug fixes in the May Cloud Manager release. -->

-La prossima versione è pianificata per il venerdì 10 luglio 2025.
+La prossima versione è pianificata per il 10 luglio 2025.

 <!-- SAVE FOR FUTURE POSSIBLE USE There are no significant new features or bug fixes in the May Cloud Manager release. -->